adedayo/tlsaudit/README.md

 ./fix-bpf-permissions.sh
 ```

 You should be good to go!
-This works across reboots.
+You may need to reboot once, but this works across reboots.
 Note that this is a common problem for tools such as Wireshark, TCPDump etc. that need to read from or write to /dev/bpf*.
 This solution should fix the problem for all of them - the idea was actually stolen from Wireshark with some modifications :-).

 ## Running as non-root on Linux
 You ideally want to be able to run `tlsaudit` as an ordinary user, say, `my_user`, but since `tlsaudit` sends raw packets you need to adjust capabilities to allow it to do so.
 The following may be necessary: